Melvin3/quick-scrape/README.md

 # issues
 * if your search query contains a comma, it will break.

-* currently have to hard code urls.
-I'll fix this soonish

 * will only work on a new (empty) spread sheet.
 I want add support to edit existing spreadsheets